 The learning and development industry, as well as academia, has spent a number of decades focused on what makes a great leader.
 However, the rapidly changing environment means this is no longer just a leadership challenge (what good leadership looks like); it is a development challenge (what causes people to grow).
 Most managers have become experts on the topic of leadership, but relative novices on the process of development.

-For the past several decades, classroom based training has been the dominant method for developing leaders in organizations.
-Yet, in the last fifteen years many organizations have begun rebalancing their development programs in order to address some of the limitations of classroom based training which include:
+For the past several decades, classroom based training has been the dominant method for developing leaders in organisations.
+Yet, in the last fifteen years many organisations have begun rebalancing their development programs in order to address some of the limitations of classroom based training which include:

 Nick Petrie is JumpShift’s Research Advisor and is a Senior Faculty member with the Center for Creative Leadership’s Colorado Springs campus.